 Greater Flint Olympian Games:

-The Greater Flint Olympian games took off and was a great success.
-So much so that Flint officials of the Games wanted a city that was similar in size and population to compete against each other on a yearly basis to further create more athletic competition, as well as offer another way for student athletes to challenge themselves.
+The Greater Flint Olympian games were a great success for the community.
+So much so that Flint officials of the Games wanted a city that was similar in size and population to compete against each other on a yearly basis to further create more athletic competition.
 Hamilton, Ontario of Canada was eventually selected, and the CANUSA Games were officially formed in August of 1958.

 Since 1957, more than 700,000 athletes from ages 5 - 85 have participated in the Greater Flint Olympian and CANUSA Games, and have created numerous professional and semi-professional athletes over the past 63 years.

-Every year the host city alternates.
-Student athletes are housed with host families that have kids competing in the Games, This is where the motto and spirit of the games “Experience the Friendship” turns into fruition.
+Every year the host city alternates and the student athletes are billeted with host families that have kids competing in the Games.
+This is where the motto and spirit of the games “Experience the Friendship” turns into fruition.
 After daily competition, athletes get a chance to just be kids and learn the different customs and cultures from each other, showing them what their host City has to offer and help create memories for them to last a lifetime.